 - Check for compatibility: As newer systems come out, your site may not work well with plugins, templates or third-party API.
 Check your website on multiple platforms to track any compatibility issues.

 - Click your links: You do not want your website visitors to click on one of your hyperlinks and run into a 404 error page.
 Keep this from happening by crawling through your landing pages and exploring your outgoing links.

 Keeping up with your list of preventative tasks can keep you from a headache later on.
 But do you need more grounds to create and stick with a CMS maintenance schedule?
 Here are 5reasons why the set-it-and-forget-it mindset is dangerous, and what you can do to keep a maintenance schedule top of mind.

 The No. 1 reason to keep a regular maintenance schedule for your website is, above all, security.
 There are too many nefarious characters operating out there on the world wide web, and they will stop at nothing to gain access to your site for many different reasons, such as the sheer thrill of it, stealing user information and/or taking down your site.

 When working with a CMS like WordPress or Drupal there are some plugins that can aid in keeping these evildoers at bay.

 For WordPress, we recommend Wordfence, as the settings can help lock out a user attempting to log in multiple times and even help prevent logins or access from IPs and regions that should not be accessing your site.

-For Drupal, we recommend a few assistive modules, including Login Security and and Security Review.
+For Drupal development services, we recommend a few assistive modules, including Login Security and and Security Review.
 While Login Security helps limit login attempts and deny access for certain IPs, Security Review will look at your site for potential vulnerabilities.